numbas/editor-docs/source/tutorials/write-question.rst

 And in the :guilabel:`Metadata` box you can manage how your question is organised in the Numbas database.

 .. image:: screenshots/question/3.png
+    :alt: The question editor, showing "My first question".

 In the centre is the main editing interface.
 Before moving any further, let's change your question name from "My First Question" to something more descriptive so that you can find it later.
 Type "Numbas tutorial: arithmetic" in the :guilabel:`Name` field.

 .. image:: screenshots/question/4.png
+    :alt: The input box to edit the name of the question, showing "Numbas tutorial: arithmetic".

 Every Numbas question consists of three sections: :ref:`Statement <statement>`, :ref:`Parts <parts>`, and :ref:`Advice <advice>`.
 In the Statement, the context for the question is given to the student.